 Peace requires the dismantling of militarism.

-There is a clear link between militarism, inequality and violence against women, and therefore to create more peaceful societies we need to shift from military solutions to nonviolent solutions.
+There is a clear link between militarism, despotism, inequality and violence against women, and therefore to create more peaceful societies based on good governance.
+We need to shift from military solutions to nonviolent solutions.

 Women are key to enduring peace.

 Decision-making driven and shaped by local women’s organizations and broader women’s movements is profoundly different.
 Women tend to focus on the common good.

 A vibrant civil society—free from repression and criminalization—sustains change and reinforces good governance.
 Support for women human rights defenders at the forefront of peace and environmental struggles worldwide is vitally important to ensure a vibrant civil society.